Redefine Your Future in Public Health

 The Kent State University College of Public Health offers an online Bachelor of Science in Public Health degree with three different specializations in a convenient, focused format that gives you the flexibility to keep up with your work and family responsibilities while you study.

-The Council on Education for Public Health (CEPH) and the Association of Schools and Programs of Public Health (ASPPH) accredit our online Bachelor of Science in Public Health program.
-These accreditations ensure that the program adheres to the highest educational standards while working to improve public health through education, research and policy.
+The Council on Education for Public Health (CEPH) and the Association of Schools and Programs of Public Health (ASPPH) accredit the online Bachelor of Science in Public Health program.
+These accreditations ensure that the program meets the highest educational standards while working to improve public health through education, research and policy.

-With tuition rates that protect your bottom line, Kent State’s online BSPH program is the financially responsible, fiscally possible, quality choice to help you move up.
+With tuition rates that protect your bottom line, Kent State’s online BSPH program is the financially responsible, quality choice to help you move up.

-Our Military Friendly Gold Designation recognizes Kent State University's outstanding service to the extended military community and all our students.
+The Military Friendly Silver Designation recognizes Kent State University's outstanding service to the extended military community and all its students.

 Woman holding baby and working on laptop

 Continuing your education as a working professional is a challenge, especially if you also have family commitments.
-We understand the time pressures you face and we’re here to help you succeed as you balance school with work and life.
+KSU’s admissions outreach advisors understand the time pressures you face and are here to help you succeed as you balance school with work and life.

 Program Overview: Earning Your Public Health Degree Online